The best day trips from Vancouver, British Columbia

 If you’re looking for a full day leg burner, the Garibaldi Lake hike will do the trick (pictured above).

-12. Whale watching in the Strait of Georgia
+12. Whale watching in the Southern Gulf Islands

-The Southern Gulf Islands, an archipelago of small islands located between Vancouver Island the Lower Mainland, offer some of the best spots to witness orca whales in their natural habitat.
-This is one of the best day trips from Vancouver, in our opinion.
+The Southern Gulf Islands, an archipelago of small islands located between Vancouver Island the Lower Mainland, is one of the best places to witness orca whales in their natural habitat.
+This is one of the best day trips from Vancouver for first time visitors, in our opinion.

 The best time to go whale watching is during the salmon migration in the summer months between May to October.
 Whales, sea birds and other marine animals are attracted to the area to feed, resulting in very strong success rate on many whale watching tours.